HariSekhon/DevOps-Bash-tools/README.md

   - `github_actions_workflows_trigger_all.sh` - triggers all workflows for the given repo
   - `github_actions_workflows_cancel_all_runs.sh` - cancels all workflow runs for the given repo
   - `github_actions_workflows_cancel_waiting_runs.sh` - cancels workflow runs that are in waiting state, eg. waiting for old deployment approvals
+  - `github_actions_log.sh` - outputs the text log for a given GitHub Actions workflow run to the terminal.
+Fetches the last 10 runs and drops you into an interactive menu to hit enter on the one you want.
+Useful when the logs are too big for the UI and you have to open it in another tab which is very slow in browser
+  - `github_actions_latest_log.sh` - same as above, but just fetches the latest workflow run log without any prompting
   - `github_ssh_get_user_public_keys.sh` - fetches a given GitHub user's public SSH keys via the API for piping to `~/.ssh/authorized_keys` or adjacent tools
   - `github_ssh_get_public_keys.sh` - fetches the currently authenticated GitHub user's public SSH keys via the API, similar to above but authenticated to get identifying key comments
   - `github_ssh_add_public_keys.sh` - uploads SSH keys from local files or standard input to the currently authenticated GitHub account.
 Specify pubkey files (default: `~/.ssh/id_rsa.pub`) or read from standard input for piping from adjacent tools